Generic selectors

 Little known fact about ol' Chris here, I worked as a bartender (no, I don't drink - it was a non-alcoholic bar and yes, I realize that doesn't make me a real bartender) for about 6 months in college.
 Jules actually hired me for that job long before we were married, or had even started dating.
 In that spirit, I decided to share some of my favorite summer drinks this week, starting with an old-time favorite of mine, the frozen hot chocolate.
 Yes, I realize it's not "hot" if it's frozen.
 It's not literal, yeesh.

-My first experience with frozen hot chocolate was at Dairy Queen in Rexburg, Idaho, my Sr. year of high school.
-It was cheaper than a blizzard, and bigger to boot.
-Win win.
-It quickly became one of my favorite cool treats, and even though DQ doesn’t have it on the menu any longer, we have a local restaurant here that does.
+My first experience with frozen hot chocolate was at Dairy Queen in Rexburg, Idaho, my senior year of high school.
+It was cheaper than a Blizzard, and bigger to boot.
+Win-win.
+It quickly became one of my favorite cool treats, and even though DQ doesn't have it on the menu any longer, we have a local restaurant here that does.
 And lucky me, I paid attention to how they made it last time I was there, and now I make my own.
-This recipe makes enough for two people:

 * 3 cups ice